jstrong013/jstrong013.github.io/_posts/2017-10-30-Office365-Exchange-Online-Litigation-Hold.md

 (Image captured from [Microsoft Retention Technet Documentation Page](https://technet.microsoft.com/en-us/library/dd297955(v=exchg.160).aspx "subheading 'Retention actions'"))

-After the retention policy is assigned to the Mailbox, a continuous process running in the background named __ìManaged Folder Assistant (MFA)î__ assesses the policy tags on all the items in the Mailbox.
+After the retention policy is assigned to the Mailbox, a continuous process running in the background named __‚ÄúManaged Folder Assistant (MFA)‚Äù__ assesses the policy tags on all the items in the Mailbox.
 While the Managed Folder Assistant is always running, it may take up to a 7 days for all items to be processed with the Policy Retention tag and their respective actions.
 If forcing the [Managed Folder Assistant](https://support.office.com/en-us/article/Set-up-an-archive-and-deletion-policy-for-mailboxes-in-your-Office-365-organization-ec3587e4-7b4a-40fb-8fb8-8aa05aeae2ce "Step 5")